-County shall review the vendor's Exhibit 1, SOQ Checklist, Exhibit 2, Vendor's Organization Questionnaire/Affidavit, and SOE, and determine if the vendor meets the minimum mandatory qualifications as outlined in Section 1.4 of this RFSQ.
-Exhibit 2 will serve as an Affidavit that a vendor attests that it meets the minimum mandatory qualifications for the required services.
+County shall review Exhibit 1, Statement of SOQ Checklist, Exhibit 2, Vendor's Organization Questionnaire/Affidavit, and SOE determine if the vendor meets the minimum mandatory qualifications as outlined in Section 1.4 of this RFSQ.
+Exhibit 2 will serve as an Affidavit that a firm attests that it meets the minimum mandatory qualifications for the required services.

-Failure of the vendor to meet the minimum mandatory qualifications may eliminate its SOQ from further consideration.
+Failure of the vendor to meet the minimum mandatory qualifications may eliminate its SOQ from further consideration at this stage in the review process.